-In Lesson 13: Akan (Twi) Pronouns (Edinnsiananmu), we defined a pronoun as a word or phrase used in place of a noun or noun phrase, often because the referent of the noun or noun phrase has been mentioned earlier or understood within the context.
+In our introductory lesson on Akan (Twi) Pronouns (Edinnsiananmu), we defined a pronoun as a word or phrase used in place of a noun or noun phrase, often because the referent of the noun or noun phrase has been mentioned earlier or understood within the context.
 We said a pronoun is used in place of a noun or noun phrase to refer to someone or something so that we don’t end up sounding repetitive by mentioning/writing the same name over and over again.

 If you understood that lesson very well, then I can assure you the present lesson will be simple.
 Today, we are looking at personal pronouns.

 A personal pronoun is a pronoun that is used to refer to a particular person, a thing, or an animal.
 A Twi personal pronoun may take on different forms to show:

 - Number: whether the personal pronoun refers to a singular entity or plural.

 - Person: whether the personal pronoun is referring to the one who is speaking, the one being spoken to, or a third party.